-March 31, December 31,
+December 31,

+June 30,

 2014 2013

-Equity method investments (in thousands) \$ 15,522 \$ 17,703
+Equity method investments (in thousands) \$21,065 \$ 17,703

-The Company's share of losses related to its equity method investments was \$2.3 million and \$3.3 million for the three months ended March 31, 2014 and 2013, respectively.
+The Company's share of losses related to its equity method investments was \$1.3 million and \$1.2 million for the three months ended June 30, 2014 and 2013, respectively.
+The Company's share of losses related to its equity method investments was \$3.6 million and \$4.5 million for the six months ended June 30, 2014 and 2013, respectively.
 The Company's share of the losses is reflected in "Losses on equity method investments" in the Company's unaudited condensed consolidated statements of operations.

 In June 2013, the Company acquired a controlling interest in an entity that had previously been accounted for using the equity method.
 This transaction resulted in the consolidation of the entity in the Company's unaudited condensed consolidated financial statements (see Note 4-"Acquisitions").
+In June 2014, the Company acquired a 10% interest in a limited liability corporation (see Note 12-"Related Party Transactions") for more information.